dcodev1702/msft_threat_protection/MDE/MDE-API-Guide.md

 - The app registration is missing redirect URIs for interactive authentication
 - Go to **Authentication** → **Add platform** → **Mobile and desktop applications**
 - Add BOTH redirect URIs (see section 2.1 above)
+- Make sure you use the correct URI for your environment (.com for Commercial, .us for Government)

 **HTTP 401 - "Unauthorized" / "Invalid token"**
 - Token expired (they last 1 hour) - just re-authenticate
-- Using wrong endpoint for government cloud
+- Using wrong endpoint for your environment (Commercial vs Government)
 - Token doesn't have the required scopes/permissions
+- Mixing Commercial and Government endpoints in the same script

 **HTTP 403 - "Forbidden" / "Access denied"**
 - Check that admin granted consent for the app permissions